Employer of Record

 Requirements for Denmark Work Visas

-Non-EU citizens must meet specific criteria and submit essential documents.
-This includes proof of visa fee payment, a passport copy, a power of attorney form, and either an employment contract or an official job offer.
-Certain visas may necessitate evidence of educational qualifications, Danish authorization for regulated professions, and other stipulated requirements.
+Non-EU citizens must meet the conditions of the specific scheme and submit the required documentation.
+This normally includes proof of fee payment, identity documents, and employment documentation.
+Certain schemes may also require evidence of educational qualifications, authorization for regulated professions, and proof that salary and employment terms correspond to Danish standards.

 Conclusion